Menacing Dog Classification

 Not all farm dogs can be registered as a working dog.
 The Dog Control Act 1996 is very specific about the interpretation of a working dog.

-Breeds are not specific to the type of dog that can be classified as a Working Dog therefore if you have any type or breed of dog that you use to herd or drive stock, please complete the Working Dog Application Form and submit it to Council.
+Breeds are not specific to the type of dog that can be classified as a Working Dog therefore if you have any type or breed of dog that you use to herd or drive stock, please complete the Working Dog Inspection Form (PDF file, 898.7 KB) and submit it to Council.
 An Animal Control Officer will contact you by the next working day to advise on whether an inspection is required.